-At this years UK Construction Week, Senior Associate Jon Chadwick will be exploring how the design and construction of Passivhaus buildings differs from standard building construction based upon first principles.
+At this year’s UK Construction Week, Senior Associate Jon Chadwick will be exploring how the design and construction of Passivhaus buildings differs from standard building construction based upon first principles.
 His session, at the NEC event, will also touch upon how the scale of building and method of construction can influence the design and will draw upon personal experience from completed, certified Passivhaus projects.
-These projects include the University of Leicester’s Centre for Medicine, The George Davis Centre.
-This 130,000 sq. ft, £42 million, building is the UK’s largest non-domestic Passivhaus building and winner of a Passivhaus Trust Award; with a 93% reduction in energy bills it is a building of exemplar environmental performance.
+These projects include the University of Leicester’s Centre for Medicine, known as the George Davis Centre.
+This £42 million 12,000 square metre building is the UK’s largest non-domestic Passivhaus building and winner of a Passivhaus Trust Award; with a 93% reduction in energy bills it is a building of exemplar environmental performance.

 Jon will be in CPD Hub 2 in Hall 11 on the 10th October 11:30am–12:30pm you can book your seat here